Using OTP (one-time passwords) in rstudio server open source

 Background

 Two-factor authentication (or multi-factor authentication) is when you use a username, password, and another means of authentication, mainly a one-time password that’s generated and sent via SMS or email or, in this case, created by an authentication app.
 In this case, I will demonstrate how to enable OTP on the rstudio server login.
-I.e.: logining into rstudio server with a user name and a one-time password generated by an authentication app.

 The following assumes you have an rstudio server running on linux, with sudo privileges.